shiinedev/Github-Random-Repository/README.md

 # GitHub Random Repository 🎲

-A simple tool to fetch and display random GitHub repositories.
-Useful for discovering interesting projects!
+A React-based web application that fetches and displays random GitHub repositories using the GitHub API.
 ## 📷 Screenshots
 ![screenshot](./src/assets/darkmode.PNG)